Qarik-Group/ultimate-guide-to-bosh/docs/networking.md

 ### Networking Configuration in Cloud-Config

-Remember that `bosh cloud-config` is where the bulk of cloud infrastructure specific configuration.
+Remember that `bosh cloud-config` is where the bulk of cloud infrastructure specific configuration resides.
 Earlier we reviewed `vm_types` and mapped each one to a CPI specific instance type/machine type/VM configuration depending on the CPI.

 Networking configuration is also specific to the target infrastructure, but fortunately there is a common set of attributes across all CPIs.